semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 @## Usage in UX/UI

-**Use Skeleton only for displaying dynamic information.** Information that can be shown instantly and remains unchanged should be displayed immediately.
+**Use Skeleton only for displaying dynamic information.**
+Information that can be shown instantly and remains unchanged should be displayed immediately.

 ![skeleton-heading](static/heading-yes-no.png)

-**Static information should be shown immediately.** It should not be disabled.
+**Static information should be shown immediately.** It shouldn't be disabled.

 ![skeleton-info](static/info-yes-no.png)

-**Use Skeleton to display the changing page titles,** for example, for the project name or widget title that depends on certain factors.
+**Use Skeleton to display changing page titles**—for example, the project name or widget title that depends on certain factors.

 ![skeleton-dynamic-info](static/dynamic-yes-no.png)

 **Show only the main information** and avoid showing unnecessary additional details during the initial loading of the page.

 ![skeleton-color](static/color-yes-no.png)

-**Avoid displaying icons separately from the text or links they belong to.** The exception is for icons that represent critical information.
+**Avoid displaying icons separately from the text or links they belong to.**
+The exception is for icons that represent critical information.

 ![skeleton-link](static/link-yes-no.png)